plone/volto/docs/source/upgrade-guide/index.md

 project, you'll now find that file at `@plone/volto/icons/strikethrough.svg`.

-### New theming webpack alias
+### New webpack resolve alias for Volto themes

-As a "nice to have", a new alias is provided that points to Volto's theme folder.
+As a "nice to have", a new resolve alias is provided that points to Volto's theme folder.
 So, in your project's `theme.config` file, you can replace:

 ```less
 @themesFolder: '../../node_modules/@plone/volto/theme/themes';